Skip to main content

 CAMPSTORE:

 The store is located in the main building at Swiftcurrent Motor Inn and Cabins.
 In the store there is a wide variety of grocery items, camping and hiking supplies, apparel, gifts, and souvenirs.
 We sell a large variety of locally made huckleberry items along with many other Made in Montana gifts.
 We also sell locally made beer and wine along with other choices from around the region.
-Enjoy a cup of soft serve ice cream while you stroll around the store shopping for souvenirs that will remind you of your trip to Glacier National Park.

 Open daily 7:00 a.m.— 9:00 p.m.